sunyu0410/PyRegPipe/README.md

 The automatic registration framework using Python for 3D Slicer, developed for the BiRT project.

 Developed and maintained by [Yu Sun](mailto:yu.sun@sydney.edu.au).
-No Python objectas are harmed during the development phase.
+No Python objects are harmed during the development phase.

 ![design.PNG](./img/design.png)